Penncil/mmeta/README.md

-## Onboarding guide for new maintainers
+## Onboarding guide for new maintainers/deveopers

 ### For developers/maintainers who are not going to use Git for development
 Creating local git repository for version control during the development is highly recommended.
-However, if you are not going to do that, you can also use Github web to download/upload files from/to the remote GitHub repositories.
+However, if you are not going to do that, you can also use Github web to download the files as zip files from GitHub repository `Penncil/mmeta_dev` via web interface. and edit the codes/documents in local workspace.
+After the development is complete, you can also upload the files to `Penncil/mmeta_dev` via web interface.

 ![Repositories communication for non-git user](https://github.com/Penncil/mmeta-dev/blob/design_doc/image/repositories_non_git_users.jpg)